etopritika/movie-ai-backend/README.md

 # 🎬 Movie AI Backend

-This is a lightweight FastAPI backend for movie recommendations powered by a simple ML logic and data from [The Movie Database (TMDb)](https://www.themoviedb.org/).
+This is a lightweight FastAPI backend for movie recommendations powered by a custom ML logic and data from [The Movie Database (TMDb)](https://www.themoviedb.org/).

 ## 🚀 Features

-- 🔥 Get movie recommendations based on your favorite movies
+- 🤖 Get personalized movie recommendations using cosine similarity
+- 🧠 Vector-based comparison by genres, rating, and popularity
 - 📁 Store and manage a local movie database (`movies.json`)
-- 🔄 Weekly update of new movies via TMDb API
+- 🔄 Weekly movie updates via TMDb API
-- 🧠 Simple similarity algorithm based on genre, rating, and popularity

 ## 🛠 Tech Stack